idjorgon/terraform-azure-course/README.md

 - Type `./tests/unit/unit.tests.ps1` in PowerShell terminal from the main/root directory of the repo

-## A few fundamental Terraform workflow and commands
+## A few fundamental Terraform workflow commands

 - `terraform fmt`
 - `terraform plan`